milos-p-lab/VB6-on-Windows-11/docs/blog.md

 2. Your existing VB6 forms using MS Agent will work without modification.

 This is not bundled in the main installer to reduce size and because only a small number of legacy projects depend on it.

 ---

+## 🧪 Delay Launcher: Solving `Process.Start()` Issues

+One interesting part of this project was the creation of `delaycmd.exe` — a small utility that **delays execution of another program** by a few seconds.
+While this may seem trivial, it's often essential for:

+- Ensuring registry keys or COM components are fully registered before launch.
+- Delaying startup in scripts, without relying on PowerShell or batch tricks.
+- Working around race conditions during installations or first-run setups.

+Unlike C#’s `Process.Start()` or Java’s `Runtime.getRuntime().exec()`, which may exit before child processes are fully initialized, this utility offers **precise control** in a native binary with zero dependencies.

+---